mrmurilo75/mrmurilo75.github.io/_projects/curso-dev/class-notes/day-8-and-9.md

 ### Inception Issue

 The inception issue is an analysis of the project goals and strategy.
 A "reality check" for the project idea and **why it exists**.

+As an example, see the [inception issue][tabnews-inception-issue] for the tabnews project.